 Of the 41 cat species 34 are considered “small cats” many of which are threatened and lacking in knowledge and conservation action – the Pallas’s cat is no exception.

-In order to improve our understanding of the species and at the same time enhance the global conservation efforts the Pallas’s cat International Conservation Alliance (PICA) was established.
+In order to improve our understanding of the species and at the same time enhance the global conservation efforts, the Pallas’s cat International Conservation Alliance (PICA) was established.
 PICA was formed in 2016 through a collaboration between the Royal Zoological Society of Scotland, Nordens Ark Zoo of Sweden and the Snow Leopard Trust with funding and support provided by Fondation Segre.
-This ambitious projects works together with range country field researchers, the Pallas’s cat working group (PCWG), conservation organisations, zoological collections and conservation specialists to undertake its key objectives.
+This ambitious project works together with range country field researchers, the Manul Working Group (MWG) (formerly known as the Pallas’s Cat Working Group), conservation organisations, zoological collections and conservation specialists to undertake its key objectives.

 What is PICA

 Partnership project between RZSS, Nordens Ark & Snow leopard trust

 Connecting in-situ & ex-situ with support from other zoological collections